 How To Conduct a Split Test

-On your funnel creation page, simply click the split test button at the center of the page to create a variant.
+On your funnel creation page, simply click the split test button at the centre of the page to create a variant.
 Then, you can also use the slider to decide how you want the traffic to flow between the variants.

 When you find a clear winner, you can declare a winner and focus on the variant.